LasithEranga/PowerCutSchedule/Readme.md

 # PowerCutSchedule
-Desktop application to view powercut schedule
+Desktop application using C# and Node.js to get powercut schedule

 # Screenshots
 <table>